 Initially, this was basically translated as: 'We travelled to visit the young lads of Frisia and we divided the spoils of war' (Page 1987, Van der Tuuk 2015, Riksantikvarieämbetet website).
 This epic sentence can be interpreted to mean that Norsemen and Frisians together went on a raiding expedition and shared the booty, or that Frisia was raided by Vikings and the Vikings distributed the booty among each other.
 More recently, instead of a primitive raiding adventure, they simply might have gone to Frisia to trade.
 The more friendly or peaceful translation could then be: 'We went to visit young Frisian trading partners and exchanged war gear' (Barnes 2012).
 Weak point of this latter version is that an insignificant trading mission hardly seems worth mentioning on a piece of jewellery.
 Probably more versions will come up in the future.
 At least the inscription testifies of the relations of the Frisians with the Viking world (IJssennagger 2017), whether positive or problematic.

-Take a look at the featured image of this post and imagine this is where you are looking at as historian or runologist after another 1,000 years without any context.
+Take a look at the featured image of this blog post and imagine this is where you are looking at as historian or runologist after another 1,000 years without any context.
 Try to make sense of it and raise classic questions like: what was the purpose, who made them, who invented them, how were the words pronounced, etc?

 Therefore, carved runes must be studied "with the index finger tip or fingernail in the carved line, eyes fixed on the finger" (Fischer 2005).